RUNAWAY TRAIN NEVER GOING BACK …

 Mr. Elder drove his dump truck onto the Union Pacific tracks in Nephi, Utah — a town, not a soft drink — where he was promptly hit by what the Utah Supreme Court described as a “ninety-one car train.”
-It’s unlikely 78 cars or 23 cars or even just a set of GE diesel-electric locomotives would had a less deadly result.
+It’s unlikely 78 cars or 23 cars or even just a set of GE diesel-electric locomotives would have caused a less deadly result.

 Mr. Elder was killed, and his widow set off trying to find someone to pay for it.
 She sued Union Pacific and the City, suggesting that someone should have trimmed the trees near the tracks so her husband could have seen the train.
-The UP, which was quite adept in its own right in blaming others for grade-crossing mishaps, had a great excuse: the railroad didn’t own the trees to begin with.
+The UP, which was quite adept in its own right in blaming others for grade-crossing mishaps, had a great excuse: the railroad didn’t own the offending trees to begin with.

 It seems that no one ever remembered to give the Union Pacific title to its right-of-way, due to — what else? — a federal government screw-up back in the 19th century.
-It almost makes you glad Uncle Sam is shut down.
-However, the ever-resourceful Mrs. Elder argued, the Railroad had acquired all of the land under and around the tracks by prescriptive easement.
+It almost makes you wish Uncle Sam had shut down again However, the ever-resourceful Mrs. Elder argued, the Railroad had acquired all of the land under and around the tracks by prescriptive easement.
 She was thus in the unusual position of arguing in the lawsuit that UP was entitled to own a big piece of land on which it had been squatting for a hundred years — and was therefore liable for not keeping up the land it had never claimed to own — all at the same time.

 Pretty creative lawyering!
 But the Utah Supreme Court held Mrs. Elder had no standing to claim the UP’s prescriptive easement on its behalf, probably because the Court suspected she didn’t have the Railroad’s best interests at heart.
 Imagine!
-As for the City, the Court agreed it had no duty under statute to trim the trees, but it observed the City did have a common law duty to Mr. Elder.
+As for the City, the Court agreed it had no duty under any statute to trim the trees, but it did observe the City did have a common law duty to Mr. Elder.
 The case was sent back to figure out whether that duty required it to trim the trees obscuring the crossing.

 Elder v.
 Nephi City ex rel.
 Brough, 164 P.3d 1238 (S.Ct.
 Utah, 2007).
-Shelley Elder was killed on a Union Pacific Railroad railway track in Nephi City, Utah, when the dump truck he was driving was struck by a freight train.
+Shelley Elder was killed on a Union Pacific Railroad railway track in Nephi City, Utah when the dump truck he was driving was struck by a freight train.
 His widow sued, contending that her husband’s death was caused by the negligence of Union Pacific Railroad and the City of Nephi.

 According to Mrs. Elder, her husband would not have lost his life had a line of trees located parallel to the railroad tracks not obscured his vision of the train.
 The trees were situated on land owned by the City of Nephi, but Union Pacific owned the tracks and operated the train.
 The Railroad had no recorded property interest in the ground where the trees were located.
-The trial court summarily dismissed Mrs. Elder’s wrongful death claim, ruling as a matter of law that neither Nephi nor the Railroad owed a duty to Mr. Elder to assure that the trees did not impair motorists’ ability to observe approaching trains.
+The trial court summarily dismissed Mrs. Elder’s wrongful death claim, ruling as a matter of law that neither Nephi nor the Railroad owed a duty to Mr. Elder to ensure that the trees did not impair motorists’ ability to observe approaching trains.
 She appealed.

 Held: The Railroad had no property interest in the trees and was under no duty to remove them.
 While the City of Nephi owed no statutory duty to Mr. Elder, it did owe a common-law duty to him, and the case had to be reversed on that point.